 There are only a few reception facilities with more than 80 or 100 places, while most of the other larger facilities are run by NGOs in Vienna.
-In Tyrol there are two facilities with up to 300-400 places.
+In Tyrol, there are two facilities with up to 300 places.
 Hostels and inns have between 20 and 40 places.
-As a consequence, single women are not always separated from single men, although there are separate toilets and showers.
+As a consequence, single women are not always separated from single men, e.g. separate floor, but the rooms are separate and there are separate toilets and showers.
 Vienna also has centres for victims of trafficking and LGBTIQ persons.
 Similarly, Tyrol, Lower Austria and Salzburg also has a reception centre for single women and single parents, and one for LGBTIQ persons.